suhasHere/moq-transport/draft-ietf-moq-transport.md

 stream.

 # Data Streams {#data-streams}

-A publisher sends Objects matching a subscription on Data Streams.
+A publisher sends Objects matching a subscription/fetch on Data Streams.

-All unidirectional MOQT streams, as well as all datagrams, start with a variable-length integer indicating the type of the stream in question.
+All MOQT datastreams, as well as all datagrams, start with a variable-length integer indicating the type of the stream in question.

 |-------|-----------------------------------------------------|